JavierPachas/javierpachas.github.io/README.md

 # Hi!
-I'm Javier Pachas and this is my GitHub Page.
+I'm Javier Pachas
-Only ML and AI related work.
+This is my GitHub Page.
-In progress ...
+Work in progress ...